joelhawksley/identity/components/slides.md

 # [fit] ~25ms
 ### [fit] .render + assert

-^ They clocked in at around 50 milliseconds each running in the same suite.
+^ They clocked in at around 50 milliseconds running in the same suite.

 ^ These measurements are independent of any setup routines.